nus-cs2103-AY2021S2/ip/docs/README.md

 Notes:
 * Commands are case-insensitive and the program only accepts commands typed in lower alphabets.
 * Users should add ONE task at a time.
+* There should not be two task with the same task description.

 #### Adding a todo task: `todo`
 Todo command add a todo task which requires task description and no other field as input.